How to Delegate Tasks Effectively

 About 70% of managers avoid delegation thinking "it is faster to do it myself."
 However, handling everything alone reduces team productivity by about 30%.

 For example, managers spend an average of only 8 hours per week on strategic work out of a 40-hour workweek.
+The remaining 32 hours are largely filled with routine operations that could be assigned to team members.

 Choosing What to Delegate